The-Balance-FFXIV/balance-static/content/jobs/casters/summoner/leveling-guide.md

 Outburst will upgrade to Tri-disaster at Level 74.
 This upgrade will also include your Precious Brilliance abilities: Ruby Tri-disaster, Topaz Tri-disaster, and Emerald Tri-disaster.

-Once you reach Level 80, you’ll unlock Summon Phoenix.
-Summon Phoenix will activate Firebird Trance, sharing a cooldown with Dreadwyrm Trance, as well summoning another demi-primal with Demi-Phoenix. \
+Once you reach level 80, you will unlock Summon Phoenix.
+Summon Phoenix will activate Firebird Trance which shares a cooldown with Dreadwyrm Trance, as well as summon another demi-primal with Demi-Phoenix. \
 \
-Firebird Trance will provide you with two unique abilities, with Ruin III transforming into Fountain of Fire, and Tri-disaster transforming into Brand of Purgatory.\
+Firebird Trance will provide you with two unique abilities, with Ruin III transforming into Fountain of Fire and Tri-disaster transforming into Brand of Purgatory.\
 \
 Demi-Phoenix will provide two distinct attacks while spawned:

-* Enkindle Phoenix - Will command Demi-Phoenix to cast his ultimate ability, Revelation.
+* Enkindle Phoenix: Will command Demi-Phoenix to cast his ultimate ability, Revelation.
-* Scarlet Flame - Demi-Phoenix’s auto attack, will cast automatically.
+* Scarlet Flame: Demi-Phoenix’s auto attack.
+Will cast automatically.

 ### Quick Rotation Goals:

-* Cast Ruin III, when fighting one or two enemies.
+* Cast Ruin III when fighting one or two enemies.
 * Cast Outburst, and later Tri-disaster, when fighting three or more enemies in close proximity.
-* Activate Summon Bahamut whenever it’s available;  Cast Astral Impulse if fighting one or two targets, or Astral Flare when fighting three or more enemies in close proximity.
+* Activate Summon Bahamut whenever it’s available.
+Cast Astral Impulse if fighting one or two targets, or Astral Flare when fighting three or more enemies in close proximity.
-* Activate Summon Phoenix whenever it’s available; cast Fountain of Fire if fighting one or two targets, cast Brand of Purgatory if fighting three or more enemies in close proximity.
+* Activate Summon Phoenix whenever it’s available.
+Cast Fountain of Fire if fighting one or two targets, and cast Brand of Purgatory if fighting three or more enemies in close proximity.
 * Remember to use Enkindle Bahamut and Enkindle Phoenix when you spawn your demi primals.
 * Use Summon Ifrit when you have Ruby Arcanum available.
 Spend your fire attunement stacks on Ruby Ruin III when fighting one or two enemies, or Ruby Tri-disaster when fighting three or more enemies in close proximity.
 * Use Summon Titan when you have Topaz Arcanum available.
 Spend your earth attunement stacks on Topaz Ruin III when fighting one or two enemies, or Topaz Tri-disaster when fighting three or more enemies in close proximity.
 * Use Summon Garuda when you have Emerald Arcanum available.
 Spend your wind attunement stacks on Emerald Ruin III when fighting one or two enemies, or Emerald Tri-disaster when fighting three or more enemies in close proximity.
-* Weave Energy Drain or Energy Siphon whenever it becomes available; spend your Aetherflow Gauge on Fester for single target damage, or Painflare for AoE damage.
+* Weave Energy Drain or Energy Siphon whenever it becomes available.
+Spend your Aetherflow Gauge on Fester for single target damage, or Painflare for AoE damage.
 * Use Radiant Aegis if you need additional survivability (can be important while playing solo or doing quests).

 ## Levels 81 - 90

-At Level 82, you’ll unlock upgrades to your Precious Brilliance primal abilities, providing new unique GCDs to replace your elemental Tri-disasters:
+At level 82, you will unlock upgrades to your Precious Brilliance primal abilities that provide new unique GCDs to replace your elemental Tri-disasters:

 | Summon | Old Precious Brilliance | New Precious Brilliance |
 | ------ | ----------------------- | ----------------------- |